twentyOne2x/attnmarkets-docs/pages/introduction/the-missing-layer-for-onchain-revenues.md

 - designated **revenue account** with simple, enforceable rules,
 - standard way to **pledge those revenues** as collateral,
 - shared template for **repayment waterfalls** or priorities,
-- clean instrument that gives outside capital a **defined claim on that income** instead of on the token.
+- clean instrument that gives outside capital a **defined claim on that income** instead of on the token,
+- default way for those balances to earn yield without breaking accounting or risk assumptions.

 As a result, teams with real income still tend to rely on:

 - repeated token sales or emissions,
 - ad-hoc OTC arrangements,
-- or under-investing relative to what their revenues could support.
+- or under-investing relative to what their revenues could support,
+- while a large portion of revenues sits idle in non-yielding wallets.

 ---